 The Conservatory is based in Greenwich, CT, with classes taught at two downtown Greenwich studio locations, easily accessible by train, car and bus.
-Academic year classes are held at the YWCA Greenwich's Royce Porter Dance Studios and the Conservatory summer program is located at Greenwich Academy's Wallace Performing Arts Center.
+Academic year classes are held at the YWCA Greenwich's Royce Porter Dance Studios and the Conservatory summer program is located at Greenwich Academy's Wallace Performing Arts Center (2018) and the Conservatory’s studios at 280 Railroad Avenue, downtown Greenwich.
 Classes are taught by highly skilled instructors with high standards for personal integrity and with a demonstrated passion for passing on their vast experience and expertise to the next generation of dancers.
 The instructor team is committed to both group and individual excellence and results.
 The role of each Conservatory teacher is to train and mentor each dancer, to advocate for ballet opportunities for each student and the group, and to educate and reinforce for dancers and families the profound relevance of classical ballet in today's world.

 The Conservatory follows as practically as possible, the curriculum and methodology of Russia's Vaganova Ballet Academy, the gold standard in classical ballet instruction.
 This training system is designed to involve the whole body in every movement, and to build the strength and stamina required to execute the full repertory of classical ballet positions, combinations and overall works.
 The Conservatory is dedicated to providing a rigorous, supportive, and inclusive training environment where personal leadership skills are fostered alongside the dancer’s ballet mastery.